rkruger01/cs5600_messenger/README.md

 # EasyChat

+#### Security Warning

+Be aware: This application uses the Pickle library to unpack/repack messages being transmitted.
+This can be exploited, so be sure that you're aware of the content being unpacked.

 #### Project Description

 This is a simple socket-based chat client developed for my Computer Networking course, modeled after classic IRC servers.
 With features such as nicknames, colored messages, and public-key encryption, EasyChat is a simple but surprisingly powerful chat client!

 #### System Requirements